Typestate via Revocable Capabilities: Introduction

 We have implemented our approach as a prototype by extending the Scala 3 compiler.
 Capabilities are encoded using path-dependent types \cite{DBLP:conf/oopsla/RompfA16}, enabling precise association between objects and their states.
-With our extensions, Scala's implicit resolution mechanism facilitates the following three interactions between functions and capabilities: \begin{itemize}[leftmargin=3ex,topsep=2pt] \item \textbf{Receiving:} Functions with implicit function types, denoted by the arrow @?=>@, can receive capabilities implicitly (existing Scala feature \cite{oderskySimplicitlyFoundationsApplications2017}). \item \textbf{Revoking:} Functions using the destructive arrow @=!>@ can revoke capabilities, ensuring they cannot be subsequently summoned (inspired by linear types \cite{wadler1990linear}). \item \textbf{Returning:} Functions with the implicit result arrow @?<=@ can return capabilities, making them available for implicit resolution at the call site of the function (new in this work). \end{itemize} By combining all three forms, the composite arrow @?=!>?@ expresses state transitions.
-Our revocation mechanism relies on a destructive effect system that extends established theories for lexically scoped capabilities, specifically \emph{descriptive alias tracking} as realized by capturing types \cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,xuDegreesSeparationFlexible2023} and reachability types \cite{DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/BaoWBJHR21}.
-The returning mechanism is implemented via a type-directed ANF transformation \cite{DBLP:conf/icfp/RompfMO09}.
+With our extensions, Scala's implicit resolution mechanism facilitates the following three interactions between functions and capabilities: \begin{itemize}[leftmargin=3ex,topsep=2pt] \item \textbf{Receiving:} Functions with an \emph{implicit argument arrow} (@?=>@, existing Scala feature \cite{DBLP:journals/pacmpl/OderskyBLBMS18}) can receive capabilities from the calling context without explicit passing. \item \textbf{Revoking:} Functions with a \emph{destructive arrow} (@=!>@) can revoke capabilities (\Cref{subsec:killeff}), ensuring they cannot be subsequently accessed (inspired by linear types \cite{DBLP:conf/ifip2/Wadler90}). \item \textbf{Returning:} Functions with an \emph{implicit result arrow} (@?<=@) can return capabilities (\Cref{subsec:implicitintro}), making them available for implicit resolution at the call site of the function (new in this work). \end{itemize} Combining them, a composite arrow (@?=!>?@) expresses state transitions.

+Our revocation mechanism relies on a destructive effect system over \emph{descriptive alias tracking}---capturing checking \cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,DBLP:journals/pacmpl/XuBO24,DBLP:journals/pacmpl/XuBPO25} for the implementation, and reachability types \cite{DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/BaoWBJHR21} for the formal aspects, drawing on the effect system of \citet{DBLP:journals/corr/abs-2510-08939}.
+Returning capabilities is implemented via a type-directed ANF transformation \cite{DBLP:conf/icfp/RompfMO09}.
+Focused on implementation and empirical validation in this work, we leave a complete formal account combining dependent object types~\cite{DBLP:conf/oopsla/RompfA16,DBLP:conf/birthday/AminGORS16} with implicit resolution, ANF transformation, and destructive effects as future work.